 - Measure strength improvement over time.

-- Adjust your strength training program for optimal gains.
+- Adjust your weight training program for optimal gains.

 Knowing your 1RM therefore provides a basis for working in a more structured manner and effectively achieving your muscle building ambitions.